Toyota Prius Plug-In (2016-2022) running costs, insurance, warranty & tax

 The Business Edition Plus Prius falls into insurance group 21, while the higher-spec Excel model sits a few groups higher in group 23.
 To give an indication of how much you should expect to pay, our sample middle-aged driver with three points on their licence was quoted around £692 per year fully comprehensive.

 As we’ve mentioned above, Toyota’s five-year/100,000-mile warranty package on all of its cars built in the last ten years, so even on used examples there’s more warranty than on most new cars.
 This gives plenty of peace of mind for buyers.
 Many used examples of this car will have lots of coverage remaining, given this generation of Prius hit the market in 2016.

 With 206 dealers nationwide, it’ll be easy to get your Prius serviced – and we recommend you go to a main dealer, as being serviced by an official Toyota franchise means you’ll keep the extensive warranty cover on the hybrid system components and the battery pack.
 Service intervals are every one year or 10,000 miles and alternate between interval and major services.

 The Prius Plug-In is an affordable hybrid, so even a top-spec car fully loaded with options cost a lot less than £40,000 when new.
-This means you pay the standard rate of road tax for an alternatively fuelled vehicle of £140 per year.
+This means you pay the standard rate of VED (road tax) for an alternatively fuelled vehicle of £145 per year.

 In This Review

 - 2Range, MPG, CO2 & chargingThe Toyota Prius Plug-in offers a competitive electric range and easy charging.
 The petrol engine reduces range anxiety for longer journeys, too

-- 3Running costs - currently readingThe electric element of Toyota Prius Plug-In helps keep petrol use to a minimum and means it’ll be super-cheap to run
+- 3Running costs & insurance - currently readingThe electric element of Toyota Prius Plug-In helps keep petrol use to a minimum and means it'll be super-cheap to run

 - 4Performance, engine & driveThe Toyota Prius Plug-In won't set your pulse racing, but performance is adequate and refinement good